bashnesnos/grepp/README.md

 Last but not least.
 Just point grepp to a properties file and let it suck all the info it can find, so you can work with all the above straight away.

-TODO: plugability added, now test it adding new prop filter, logback.xml for example
+TODO: plugability added and tested.
+Refactor it a bit, so it looks nicer.
+DSL is not needed

 ### Build a report from log file